- Beauty Glossary

 What are PHAs and what do they do?

-PHAs are a skin care trend that have taken 2018 by storm, and are just as effective (but less irritable) than their brother and sister acids, AHAs and BHAs.
+PHAs are a skin care trend that have taken 2018 by storm, and are just as effective (but less irritable) than their brother and sister exfoliating acids, AHAs and BHAs.
 PHAs gently break down that top layer of skin to reveal a vibrant finish.

 A larger molecular structure means that they are less able than AHAs and BHAs to penetrate the skin – but this doesn’t mean you’re missing out.
 Instead of penetrating, PHAs dissolve the protein bond that keeps dead skin attached to your face, treating you to a revived texture.